tu-team/2/doc/design-specification/system-description.md

 Is main component for collaboration of rest components.
 It uses messaging capabilities to deliver notification of internal events.
 Adapter to 3rd party component, with messaging functionality: implemented as third party component Glassfish MessageBus.

+### ThinkingLifeCycle

+Main component that makes whole understanding and solution search work.
+It implements environment for thinking processes used by machine understanding and solution search, and several control processes.

+Main thinking processes implemented in TU:

+ 0. Problem description text pre-processing
+ 0. Problem classification
+ 0. Solution search/generation
+ 0. Context management
+ 0. Goal management
+ 0. Clarification requests processing
+ 0. Making sense analyser
+ 0. Emotional state control

+#### Problem description text pre-processing

+Via NLP tools a problem description text is been translated in to the semantic network form.

+#### Problem classification

+Problem is been classified according ot the description text: Direct instruction, Problem description with desired state, Problem description without desired state.

+#### Solution search/generation

+According to processed problem description as semantic network the solution is searched in trained Knowledge base, or been generated as compound solution based on trained Knowledge Base.

+#### Context management

+System is capable of creation and maintenance of request context through clarification and confirmation dialogs.

+#### Goal management

+TU uses goal oriented processes to implement machine understanding.
+Goal management is the process to find proper goal in current state of the system.

 //TODO